Charelk2/Flinkdink2/README.md

 PORT=3001
 JWT_SECRET=your-secret
 DB_PATH=./users.db
+VITE_API_BASE_URL=http://localhost:3001
 ```

 The default credentials are **demo@example.com** / **password**.
 You can also
 register a new account using the **Sign Up** page.
 Successful authentication
 returns a token stored in `localStorage` by the `AuthProvider`.

+During development the API server runs on `http://localhost:3001`, so the
+`VITE_API_BASE_URL` variable should point there.
+For production builds set it to
+the full URL of your deployed API server.

 ## Mobile Usage